-4. Press the “go live” button.
+4. Tap the “Go Live” button.

 5. Set up the stream and go live.

-You should take a couple of simple steps before finally going live:
+Complete these simple steps before going live:

 - Give your stream a name.

-- Select one of the content categories from the dropdown menu.
+- Select one of the content categories from the drop-down menu.

 - Pick the camera you want to use.